ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/README.md

 ---
 ## Overview of Project

 Using proxied data from 33 Fitbit users who voluntarily uploaded their usage and wellness data, we will attempt to find correlations between various levels of physical activity and the amount of restful sleep those users enjoyed.
+We will then translate any correlations found into marketing insights for the client.

 Our process for analyzing the data was as follows: